JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 generator validates the SQL queries and turns them into Kotlin code that can be used in the shared module.

 The SQLDelight dependency is already included in the project.
-To configure the library, open the `shared/build.gradle.kts` file and add the `sqldelight` block in the end.
+To configure the library, open the `shared/build.gradle.kts` file and add the `sqldelight{}` block in the end.
 This block contains a list of databases and their parameters:

 ```kotlin
 sqldelight {